2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2008 Presidential Dollar

-The 2008 Presidential Dollar series represents a pivotal moment in American numismatics, the final year these coins bore “IN GOD WE TRUST” on their edges before Congressional mandate moved the motto to the obverse.
-Honoring James Monroe, John Quincy Adams, Andrew Jackson, and Martin Van Buren, these golden dollars capture both historical significance and collecting potential.
+The 2008 Presidential Dollar series holds a unique place in American numismatics—it was the final year these coins carried “IN GOD WE TRUST” on their edge before Congress mandated the motto move to the obverse.
+Honoring James Monroe, John Quincy Adams, Andrew Jackson, and Martin Van Buren, these golden dollars blend historical significance with real collecting potential.

 2008 Presidential Dollar Value By Variety